ksett737/LEAPs/content/leaps/LEAP-45.md

 Coinstore currently has 2.3 to 2.4 (KYC) million users, mainily in the SEA region.
 Peak daily VOL @ ~630M (2022),  minimum daily VOL 20M (2022), Current daily VOL ~144M.
 Ranked #21 on CG, #77 on CMC.
 (Accurate at time of writing)

+Coinstore will be fork Lyra's UI/UX - lyrafinance/lyra-js and host Lyra's interface on our discover page.
+No other smart contracts will be builted or integrated between Lyra and Coinstore's platform.
+This way users can have a much better UX by directly interacting with Lyra as opposted to hosting Lyra on webview, a redundant additional layer.
+When someone interacts with Lyra, the interaction is registered directly with the native Lyra platform.
+There he won't be a need for an additional smart contracts for this setup.
+Additionally, our tech team can be easily configure/customised/restyled the interface with minimal effort.
+Hence making everything as streamlined a posible.
+With the API connection to Lyra's backend live, the interface would works pretty much similar to Lyra's DAPP with minute differeneces in styling/design.

 ### Technical Specification
 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces Lyra currently exposes or the creations of new ones.-->
-1) Coinstore to host latest stable interface fork of Lyra.
+1) Coinstore to host the latest stable UI/UX fork of Lyra. (lyrafinance/lyra-js)
 2) If not available, a prefered fork will be hosted.
-3) Lyra's team to provide support for the duration of the partnership.
+3) Lyra's team to provide backend support for the duration of the partnership.
 4) UI hosted as Lyra Finance.
-5) Rewards Model to be revaluated in May 2023.
+5) Rewards Model to be tested/evaluated.
 6) Address : 0x1390e61Ac63c56e80649bD1405AdC6E3D4a069ad
 7) Part of the inital $LYRA incentives will be liquidated, remainder to be staked.
 8) Preview for Lyra feature :